Veronica Madonna

 OAA, MAA, FRAIC, M.Arch, B.E.D.S., B.Arch.Sc.

 Veronica is an esteemed Canadian Architect with nearly two decades of experience, having worked alongside leading architectural firms.
 She is licensed by both the Ontario Association of Architects and the Manitoba Association of Architects, showcasing her professional expertise.
-In 2020, Veronica was recognized as a Fellow of the Royal Architectural Institute of Canada, an esteemed honor acknowledging her exceptional contributions to the architectural profession.
+In 2020, Veronica was recognized as a Fellow of the Royal Architectural Institute of Canada, an esteemed honour acknowledging her exceptional contributions to the architectural profession.